 The kiddos used Oopsey Daisy’s graphing freebie to sort, graph, and count their Goldfish during snack time one day.

-What are some of YOUR favorite Dr. Seuss activities for the kiddos?
+What about you?
+What are some of your favorite preschool Dr. Seuss activities?

 Ten Apples Preschool Lesson Plans